The UK Guidelines on the Diagnosis and Treatment of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 One of the previous theories on causation of BIA-ALCL was that it is related to a biofilm.
 A biofilm is where bacteria are attached to an implant surface and surrounded by a protective layer of glycoprotein.
 It is theorised that in a tiny fraction of patients with breast implants, for whatever reason, the body’s immune system in the layer of tissue next to the implant causes the tissue based white blood cells (these are specifically the T-cells) to multiply and then become cancerous and that this is in response to bacteria in biofilm.
 But as yet there is no conclusive evidence this is the case and more recent thoughts are that this is not the main driver.
 However it seems sensible to minimise the risk of bacteria getting on to the implant when it is inserted.
 Mr Turton uses a 14-stage multi-step protocol to do this.
 This includes using the correct type of antibacterial skin preparation in theatre, meticulous sterile surgical technique by the whole team, minimising excessive movement around the operating room by non essential staff, using nipple shields to cover your nipple area during the operation- the nipples have bacteria in the ducts just under the skin surface and can easily contaminate the operative field even after surgery has started.
 It includes changing the surgical gloves prior to the placement of the implant.
 This is done just in case there is an microscopic contamination on the gloves form the patient’s skin.
 The implant is rinsed in a triple antiseptic/antibiotic mix.
 I use surgical Betadine, an iodine preparation that kills bacteria, in combination with two other antibiotics.
 The implant is inserted into the breast not by forceful pushing where it rubs against the skin edge, by through a special plastic covered funnel device that reduces force on the implant, reduces tissue stretch, and prevents any contact of the implant with the patient’s skin (skin has bacteria in the pores and in the skin squames).
 In addition the betadine/two antibiotic solutions are mixed and flushed over the implants after they have been inserted in the breast space.
 Mr Turton learnt this process directly through a personal visit to one of the World’s most expert cosmetic breast surgeon’s who co-developed the 14-point protocol, in Dallas, USA.

 Although ALCL is uncommon, the fact that something bad might happen creates a fear.
 This fear can be disproportionately high given that this is uncommon but if this is the case and you want to have breast implants, it might be better that you decide not to do so, or to use the smooth shell implants.
 These are a very good alternative for many patients, and extremely popular it the USA.
 There are next to no cases reported in the world-wide literature from the 1960s to 2020, of any patient developing BIA-ALCL who has only ever had a smooth shelled breast implant, and where there was certainty that no prior exposure to a textured device occurred.
 Although it is likely that it will occur occasionally we feel that the risk with smooth impacts is lower than that with textured implants.
 But smooth implants are best placed in a partial sub-pectoral position otherwise capsular contraction is a higher occurrence than with the textured variety.
 Where some texturing is required Microtextures are available and these might also be a good alternative to macrotexturing.
 However, please understand that when dealing with something that is relatively rare, there is less reliable data to differentiate between one product and another as the very vast majority of patients with implants do of course never have the problem.
 To put this into perspective, please remember that during a woman’s lifetime the UK statistics demonstrate that in a woman without any breast implant has a 1 in 8 chance of getting the usual types of female breast cancer.
 We know this risk does not go up with implants.
 The occurrence of lymphoma around a breast implant is therefore over a hundred times less likely than a woman’s lifetime risk of breast cancer.
-The risk of other cancers during a woman’s lifetime (that are the same irrespective of whether you have a breast implant or not) are as follows: lung cancer- 1 in 17; bowel cancer- 1 in 25; uterine cancer- 1 in 36; melanoma- 1 in 40; cervical cancer- 1in 45; brain or other CNS tumour- 1 in 69; ovarian cancer- 1 in 78
+The risk of other cancers during a woman’s lifetime (that are the same irrespective of whether you have a breast implant or not) are as follows: lung cancer- 1 in 15; bowel cancer- 1 in 25; uterine cancer- 1 in 36; melanoma- 1 in 47; brain or other CNS tumour- 1 in 69; ovarian cancer- 1 in 78; bladder cancer 1 in 133; cervical cancer- 1in 142.

 Presenting symptoms and signs